-Flowers & plants importing from Mexico
+Importing Flowers & Plants from Mexico

-Specialized transport of Flowers & plants from Mexico to the Netherlands.
+Specialized transport of Flowers & Plants from Mexico to the Netherlands.
 IATA category perishables, flight time approximately 11.5 hours to Schiphol.

-Flowers & plants
+Flowers & Plants

 Specifications & requirements